miragejs/ember-cli-mirage/docs/latest/acceptance-testing.md

 });
 ```

+We override `title` in the second test since it's relevant there, but we stick with the generic factory-generated titles for the first test.

 ## Relationships

 <aside class='Docs-page__aside'>
   <p><a href="">Factory relationships</a> will simplify these scenarios.</p>
 </aside>

 You can use attribute overrides to set up related database records in your tests.
-Let's say we want to write a test given a user with 10 photos exists on the server.
+Let's say we want to write a test given that a user with 10 photos exists on the server.

 We could set up the relationship like this: